Book: Understand Philosophy of Science - A Teach Yourself Guide

 Scientism is the view that science is the only source of factual knowledge.

-Deductive argument starts with a general principal and deduces other things from it.
+Deductive argument starts with a general principle and deduces other things from it.
 Ex., if we assume that all heavenly bodies must be perfect spheres, then a logical deduction is that there cannot be any mountains on the moon.

-Inductive argument starts with observations or experimental results and sets the general principles taking them in to account.
+Inductive argument starts with observations or experimental results and sets the general principles taking them into account.
 Ex., if we see mountains on the moon, then you can conclude inductively that not all heavenly bodies are perfect spheres.

 Abductive argument just tries to infer a reason for a present phenomenon.
 You don’t frame any theory, just try to explain the situation.
 Ex., if you see an unopened letter on the pavement, you may conclude that the postman must have dropped it (out of million other possibilities).

 Logical Positivists position was that the only valid statements by Science were those confirmed by experimental or observational evidence.
 Ex., If I say that there is a dog in the room, I actually mean that, if you go into that room, you will see a dog.
 Simple.
 It rejects everything else.
 This concept helped boost the progress of Science in early days.
-However, the latest relativity theory and quantum physics does not fit into this narrow schema.
+However, the latest relativity theory and quantum physics do not fit into this narrow schema.

-The theory of falsification says that, a scientific theory cannot be proved to be true by simply adding new conforming evidences.
+The theory of falsification says that a scientific theory cannot be proved to be true by simply adding new conforming evidence.
 If some piece of sound evidence goes against your theory, it may be enough to show that the theory is false.
 The theory is not discarded immediately.
 It just means that there is something out there, which the theory cannot account for.
 So, in theory, if any theory is claimed to be scientific, then it may be possible for it to be falsified.

-These are just few of the concepts discussed in the book in early chapters.
-This book discusses a whole range of scientific questions like “Do we know things, or only our experience of them?”, major scientific discoveries throughout the history, how the new theories challenged and replaced the old theories, the observations of those scientists which made them create the theories, the methodology used by them to conclude a theory, recent economic influences on scientific discoveries etc.
+These are just a few of the concepts discussed in the book in early chapters.
+This book discusses a whole range of scientific questions like “Do we know things or only our experience of them?”, major scientific discoveries throughout the history, how the new theories challenged and replaced the old theories, the observations of those scientists which made them create the theories, the methodology used by them to conclude a theory, recent economic influences on scientific discoveries etc.

 This book is a feast of information for those who wish to understand Science in totality.
-For casual readers, the first chapter The history of Science is good enough to get a grip of Science.
+For casual readers, the first chapter The history of Science is good enough to get a grip on Science.
 I recommend this book for everyone.You are here : home > categories > book-reviews

 |Get the Free Email Newsletter or subscribe via PubSubHubbub PuSH API or Atom Feed or RSS Feed to stay in touch and receive the newest updates.
 No spam guaranteed.
 Unsubscribe any time.|